 Week 2: We Avoid Rules

 Richard Branson has a quote floating around the repost circle on social media: "There’s no magic formula for great company culture.
-The key is just to treat your staff how you would like to be treated.”
-I responded, “Well, that is just the Golden Rule, and if it were that simple, and people could treat each other like that, the world would have already fixed itself, and company culture wouldn’t be an issue.”
-Responding like that is cynical, but I have considered this quote over the last few weeks.
+The key is to treat your staff how you would like to be treated."
+I responded, “Well, that is just the Golden Rule, and if it were that simple, and people could treat each other like that, the world would have already fixed itself, and company culture wouldn’t be an issue."
+Responding like that is cynical, but I have thought about this quote over the last few weeks.

 WE AVOID RULES